jwkidd3/azure_arch_labs/README.md

-# Azure Technical Academy - Architect day3:  Data architectures and security
+# Architect day3:  Data architectures and security
 Third day is focusing on data architectures in Azure and data security.

 Azure Stencils